Skip to content

 The pad sits in the corner near the bathroom door.
 First thing in the morning, Pixie goes there before I've even made tea.
 Last thing at night, same.

-I swap the pad every couple of days — sometimes day three if it's been heavy use.
+I swap the pad every couple of days, sometimes day three if it's been heavy use.
 The coir doesn't get soggy and unstable the way fabric does.
 It stays flat.
 Pixie doesn't avoid it or bunch it.

 The bathroom still smells like a bathroom.
 Not like a dog toilet.
 That distinction matters more than I expected.

-I still take her down for a proper walk twice a day — she needs the stimulation and the sniffing and the general chaos of Gurgaon street life.
+I still take her down for a proper walk twice a day, she needs the stimulation and the sniffing and the general chaos of Gurgaon street life.
 But the 2am panic?
 Gone.
 The lift dash in monsoon?
 Optional.

-If you're curious how this works for bigger dogs or male dogs specifically, this piece on how male dogs use indoor potties in Gurgaon apartments is worth reading — the angle marking situation is a whole different chapter.
+If you're curious how this works for bigger dogs or male dogs specifically, this piece on how male dogs use indoor potties in Gurgaon apartments is worth reading, the angle marking situation is a whole different chapter.

 What I'd Tell You, Dog Parent to Dog Parent

 Don't start with disposables as a long-term plan.
 They work in a pinch and they're fine for travel, but as a daily solution in an Indian apartment they're expensive, smelly, and they go straight to landfill.
+If you are planning something, our trip planner will build a day by day plan for your dates and your dog.

 Don't assume washable means odour-free.
 In Indian humidity, fabric holds memory.